ELECTIVE COURSE FALL 2025

 This class is a study in many genres of dance, including jazz, tap, and hip hop, and will incorporate techniques ranging from classical ballet to modern.
 Students can also expect to dance history, dance criticism and viewing, as well as improvisation and choreography.
 This course culminates in a mandatory performance.

-An audition is required for this class
+An audition is required for this class.

 Physical Education (PPS11)